Nathhill92/projects/Full-Environment-AWS/README.md

 ### Step 1a - VPC and Subnets

-* CloudFormation Template
+* CloudFormation Template linked above
+* Creates VPC and Subnets in us-east-1
+* 1 Private and 1 Public subnet each across 3 availability zones

 ### Step 1b - Security Groups

 * CloudFormation Template
   * Note about using CloudFormation to make Security Groups - If you need your SGs to reference eachother, do the Creation and Ingress separately.
+* Webserver
+  * Webserver SSH
+* Load Balancer
+* EFS
+* Elasticache
+* RDS

  ### step 1c - IAM Roles
  * Will automate this after doing it manually - to know exactly what permissions are needed